gar1t/erlang-patterns/patterns/shape-converter.md

 Name:     Shape Converter
 Scope:    Function Type
+Summary:  Use a function to convert the shape of one term to another.